CarletonABL/GettingStarted/README.md

 ## Install git

 You can install git many ways for many operating systems.
 Go [here for installation instructions](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git).
-Not that a package manager can keep your software updated, ensure dependencies are installed and up to date, and maintain interoperability with other software.
+Note that a package manager can keep your software updated, ensure dependencies are installed and up to date, and maintain interoperability with other software.
 It's recommended (and easier) to use a package manager.

 The following commands can be used instead of a graphical installer.